soundpress/RulesOfNYC/docs/c04/index.rst

       (i) During discussions prior to best and final offers.
 Once discussions are commenced with any proposer or after best and final offers are requested, any offeror may correct any mistake by modifying or withdrawing the proposal until the time and date set for receipt of best and final offers.

       (ii) Minor informalities.
-Minor informalities, unless otherwise corrected by an offeror, shall be treated in accordance with § 3-02(m)(3)(i) of these Rules.
+Minor informalities, unless otherwise corrected by an offeror, shall be treated in accordance with 9 RCNY § 3-02(m)(3)(i).

       (iii) Correction of mistakes.
 If discussions are not held or if the best and final offers upon which award will be made have been received, mistakes may be corrected and the intended correct offer considered only in accordance with 9 RCNY § 3-02(m)(3)(ii).

    (3) Mistakes discovered after vendor selection.
-Mistakes shall not be corrected after vendor selection except in accordance with § 3-02(m)(4) of these Rules.
+Mistakes shall not be corrected after vendor selection except in accordance with 9 RCNY § 3-02(m)(4).

    (4) Determinations required.
 When a proposal is corrected or withdrawn, or correction or withdrawal is denied, a determination shall be prepared in accordance with 9 RCNY § 3-02(m)(5).